 Vitamin B12 is essential for healthy red blood cells, nerve cell development, brain function, and DNA production.
 (This is why it’s especially important for pregnant and nursing women.)
 Vitamin B12 can also impact your oral health.
 A B12 deficiency can cause a swollen, sore, or inflamed tongue, loss of taste, and gum, tongue, and mouth ulcers.

 Unfortunately, vitamin B12 is reliably found only in animal foods and nutritional yeasts.
 If you would prefer an egg-free and dairy-free diet, look to B12 supplements or B12-fortified cereals, plant-based milks, energy bars, and other vegan options.
 This is a good subject to discuss with your physician, because even supplements and fortified foods might not provide enough B12.

-In fact, Dr. Wilma Shen DDS can be vital resources when you’re planning your healthiest vegetarian diet.
+In fact, our doctor can be vital resources when you’re planning your healthiest vegetarian diet.
 The next time you visit our Seattle, WA office, ask for recommendations for supplements if you’re concerned that diet alone can’t provide for all of your nutrition essentials.
 Finally, care should be taken to ensure that, even with supplements, you get the proper amount of the vitamins and minerals you need.

 As a vegetarian, you are used to the concept of care.
 Whether it was concern for nutrition, the planet, the animal world, or another reason that drew you to a vegetarian diet, be sure to care for your body as well as your dietary choices.
 Careful planning can ensure a diet which supports not only your general health, but your oral health, for a lifetime of nourishing—and well-nourished—smiles.